LoginRadius/engineering-portal/content/how-enum-tryparse-works-in-csharp/index.md

 var isValidEnum = Enum.TryParse("-1", true, out IdentityProtocols parsedEnumValue) && Enum.IsDefined(typeof(IdentityProtocols), parsedEnumValue);
 Console.WriteLine(isValidEnum ? parsedEnumValue.ToString(): "Not Parsed");
 ```
-in the above code **Enum.IsDefined()** will check that the value which we are getting from the Enum.TryParse() method is defined in the Enum declaration or not.
+In the above code **Enum.IsDefined()** will check that the value which we are getting from the Enum.TryParse() method is defined in the Enum declaration or not.

-That will give us the proper result and the above code will print `Not Parsed`
+That will give us the proper result, and the above code will print `Not Parsed`

 ### 2.Using Enum.GetNames() method